FrostyNick/dotfiles/.config/nvim/readme.md

 - Lua is a skill that can be used outside of Vimscript.
 Vimscript is stuck in Vim world.
 If you go deeper into the language, you probably should learn some Vimscript and Vim API to use Lua in Neovim though.
-- It's worth noting that Neovim is backwards compatible with vimscript8. (vimscript9 is a work in progress.)
+- It's worth noting that Neovim is backwards compatible with vimscript8 and not vimscript9.

 </details>